sgaunet/awslogcheck/README.md

 # awslogcheck

-The purpose is to create a tool to parse cloudwatch logs and get a mail report with all occurences that doesn't match with regexp given (like logcheck but for AWS EKS application, considering that logs are stored in cloudwatch thanks to fluentd).
+The purpose is to create a tool to parse cloudwatch logs and get a mail report with all occurences that doesn't match with regexp given (like logcheck but for AWS EKS applications, considering that logs are stored in cloudwatch thanks to fluentd or fluentbit).

 Actually, the program can connect to AWS API through SSO profile or get the default config (need to give permissions to the EC2 that will run the program).

 The check is done every hour.
-If there are logs that do not fit with rules, you will get an email (Need a mailgun account or an SMTP server).
+If there are logs that do not fit with rules, you will get one or multiples emails depending on the size of the report.(Need a mailgun account or an SMTP server).

 # Configuration